-It has been found that patients who suffer from mental health conditions, emotional conditions or behavioral conditions are likely to experience intense emotional outbursts, resulting in them becoming more likely to engage in substance abuse as a form of self-medication.
-If you are experiencing addiction and trying to overcome addiction, dialectical behavior therapy can help to show you several important skills that will help you to better recognise and understand your emotions and, consequently, manage them in a healthier and more productive way.
+It has been found that patients who suffer from mental health conditions, emotional conditions, or behavioral conditions are likely to experience intense emotional outbursts, resulting in them becoming more likely to engage in substance abuse as a form of self-medication.
+If you are experiencing addiction and trying to overcome addiction, dialectical behavior therapy can help to show you several important skills that will help you to better recognize and understand your emotions and, consequently, manage them in a healthier and more productive way.
 Some key skills that DBT may teach you include:

 - Distress tolerance

 These are all key skills that can have a huge impact on your recovery journey, helping you to ultimately stop turning to drugs or alcohol as a coping mechanism for managing your emotions.

 The Key Components of DBT

 When you undergo DBT, you’re likely to find yourself focusing on four key components.
 These are skills therapy, individual therapy, phone coaching, and team consultation.

 The first important element of DBT is skill therapy.
 This is a form of therapy where you will learn communication and coping skills that help you to actively manage your addiction.
 Some common skills that you will learn during this phase of your therapy can include practicing mindfulness, emotional regulation, and distress tolerance.
 These can then be applied to your daily life to prevent relapse and promote sobriety.